IPFD Officers and Board

 Dave St. Louis – Communications Specialist - Canada

 Dave is a seasoned communicator with more than two decades of diverse experience in communications, public relations, and marketing.
 As a member of the DogWellNet Team, he helps develop and manage website content, produces DogWellNet Digest and IPFD's Annual Reports, and co-manages IPFD's social media accounts.
-In addition to being one of Mindy the Golden Doodle's favourite humans, Dave maintains a small menagerie of more exotic critters, including chameleons, geckos, birds, and tropical frogs.
+In addition to being one of Mindy the Golden Doodle's favourite humans, Dave maintains a small menagerie of more exotic critters, including chameleons, birds, tropical frogs, and a horse.

 James Skinner – Recording Secretary - UK